anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 Late submissions will lose 20% (i.e., max grade becomes 80%).
 Problem sets not submitted by XXXX will not receive points.
 You will not lose points for late submission if you cannot submit a problem set due to an unexpected emergency.
 But please contact the instructor by email as soon as you can so we can work out a plan.

-We strongly recommend using GitHub issues to ask questions you have about problem sets.
+We strongly recommend using the course Slack workspace to ask questions you have about problem sets.
 Instructors will do our best to reply quickly with helpful hints/explanations and we encourage members of the class to do the same.

 Link to problem set expectations and helpful resources [HERE](https://github.com/ozanj/rclass/raw/master/lectures/problemset_resources.pdf)